 Finally, the decision to enlarge the role of the Wicked Witch of the West (who only occupies a single chapter and a few mentions in the book) unifies the story and clarifies the battle between good and evil at its core.
 Literary purists may disagree, but this incredible film gets my vote every time.

 So there you have it.
-5 reasons like, love or obsess over The Wonderful Wizard of Oz.
+5 reasons to like, love or obsess over The Wonderful Wizard of Oz.
 And if you can't get enough of original books, films, and adaptations, keep an eye our for next's years movie offering from Disney: Oz: The Great and Powerful.
 Starring the delectable James Franco as Oz, the film provides the backstory of the 'very good man' and 'very bad wizard.'
 Keep you peepers peeled, folks.

 *Originally silver in the book.